MP Estate Planning UK

 What are the CGT rates for trusts in 2024/25?

-When do gains matter during distributions of capital?
+When do capital gains arise on distributions of capital to beneficiaries?

 What happens after filing the trust return — how is any liability confirmed?

-What payment methods can trustees use for settlement?
+What payment methods can trustees use to settle the tax bill?

 What does the SA900 cover for trusts and estates?